Read-The-Question/rtq-review/src/pages/md/papers/st-anselms-college--11-plus--maths--2018--sample-paper-3.md

 </div>
 <div class='question question'>

 Callisto is another moon of Jupiter and its maximum distance from Jupiter as it orbits is $1,882,700\,km$.
-Write this distance in words
+Write this distance in words.

 </div>
 <div class='workings'>